Bernardo-MG/symbaroum-dev-docs/model/character.md

 * Exception attribute increases the value of an attribute
 * Robust changes the formula for defense
 * Traits and abilities, such as robust, change the armor value
+* Contacts makes reference to a group (freeform input)